khuongduy354/TrapDungeon/README.md

 - enter gungeon boss
 - door open portal randomly and go through the other, go throughg X times to exit

-### boss 2
-- same above but 2 of it
-- 2 dmg each other
-- lure until 1 dies
-- 1 spread + 1 shoot and withdraw

 ### tetris